chapel-lang/chapel/doc/rst/usingchapel/multilocale.rst

 typically see two binaries (e.g., hello and hello_real).
 The first binary contains code to launch the Chapel program onto the compute nodes as specified by the :ref:`CHPL_LAUNCHER <readme-launcher>` variable.
 The second contains the program code itself.
-The ``-v`` command line option is a good way to learn about what the launcher is doing.
+The ``-v`` and ``--dry-run`` command line options are a good way to learn about what the launcher is doing.

 .. _what-is-gasnet: